 - YSG Solar — State Energy Storage Incentive Database

-- IREC — Energy Storage Guide for Policymakers
+- Interstate Renewable Energy Council (IREC) — Energy Storage Guide for Policymakers

 - Sabin Center for Climate Change Law — Energy Storage for a Modern Electric Grid: Technology Trends and State Policy Options: Assisting state lawmakers in understanding how energy storage technologies work, the benefits that storage can deliver to the electric grid, the current legal and regulatory barriers to adoption, and policy options for addressing those obstacles

-- Connecticut Public Act 21-53 — June 2021 legislation establishing a goal of deploying 1,000 MW of energy storage by the end of 2030, making Connecticut the eighth state to set an energy storage target.
+- Connecticut Public Act 21-53 (2021) — Establishes a goal of deploying 1,000 MW of energy storage by the end of 2030, making Connecticut the eighth state to set an energy storage target.

 - Virginia’s Clean Economy Act, SB 851 (2020) — Requires two large utilities to close all carbon-emitting power plants by 2045 and 2050, and to acquire 3,100,000 megawatts of energy storage capacity.

 - Massachusetts’ Advancing Commonwealth Energy Storage program — Provide $20 million in grants to energy storage projects that test various, multi-use business cases for energy storage.

 - New Jersey A3723 (2018) — Sets New Jersey’s energy storage target at 2,000 MW by 2030.

 - New York Energy Storage Target — Energy Storage Roadmap calling for an energy storage goal of 1.5 GW by 2025.
 In January 2018, the Public Service Commission issued an Order establishing a 2030 target of 3,000 MW.